 Click here to view and print the Landscape Supply List: Landscape Supply List

 Click here to view and print the Santa Pooch Supply List: Santa Pooch Supply List

 September 16 – Program: Free Form Art Quilts

 Never one to adhere to rules, Gail began breaking the quilting edicts soon after she learned the basics necessary to create an original design.
 Problems with bindings on corners?
 Just leave the corners off!
 It’s fun and easy to be your own designer, and to break away from the tedium of repetitive block design.
 Gail will lead us on a journey of exploration, from the valley of tradition, along the rocky road of great ideas gone wrong, to the rainbow peaks of increased creativity in quilts!

-September 17 – Workshop: The Goose is Loose
+September 17 and 18 – Workshop: The Goose is Loose

 Click here for the supply list: Goose is Loose Supply List

 October 21 – Program: Elements of the Art Quilt

 Kick-start your creativity and learn about the basic elements and principles of good design.
 Learn why some colors fizz while others explode, why some quilts calm and some excite.
 This lecture will help you learn few simple tools from the artist’s kit that will help you take your work, whether traditional or contemporary, to the next level.
 Lyric translates the language of ART into delightful and simple to understand concepts and presents them in such an entertaining and practical way.